RamSailopal/YottaWeb-Test/README.md

 ./runlocal
 ```

 This should generate your new test results in the locust_reports folder.
-You can see [my overall results here](https://htmlpreview.github.io/?https://github.com/berwynhoyt/YottaWeb-Test/blob/main/locust_reports/overallstats.html).
+You can see [my results here](https://htmlpreview.github.io/?https://github.com/berwynhoyt/YottaWeb-Test/blob/main/locust_reports/overallstats.html).
+1000 users were tested against each stack.
+The automation script ./runlocal.sh runs each stack for 30 seconds (you can alter it there).

 # Python Stacks